trivialsoftware/trivialdb/ReadMe.md

 * `filter(filter)` - Returns a promise resolved to an object of filtered values.

 Sometimes, you need to query based on more than just the key.
-To do that, JBase gives you a very simple filter query.
+To do that, TrivialDB gives you a very simple filter query.
 It iterates over every value in the database, and passes that into your filter function.
 If the function returns true, that value is included in the results, otherwise it's omitted.